ReviewMyContract.aiReview My Contract

 — *Product Liability:* Relevant for physical goods.
 Covers claims from defective products causing bodily injury or property damage.
 Should align with the LOL clause's personal injury and property damage carve-outs.

 The Annual Renewal Gap.
 Insurance policies renew annually.
 A vendor who maintains $2,000,000 in E&O coverage at contract signing may not renew that coverage in year three of a five-year contract.
 LOL clauses that reference insurance limits must require annual certification of coverage to be meaningful.
-Without this requirement, the "insurance-based" cap is only accurate as of signing.

 What to Do